-Composer Nick Hallett and baritone Matthew Gamble will accompany the stunning dancers of the Bill T. Jones/Arnie Zane Company with a delirious mixture of lullabies, rhythm and blues and house music.
-The music will be performed live onstage while the dance evokes a ballet class, a lively disco and more indefinable interior landscapes.
+Composer Nick Hallett’s score accompanies the stunning dancers of the Bill T. Jones/Arnie Zane Company with a delirious mixture of soulful lullabies, rhythm and blues, and classic house music.
+The music will be performed live onstage by Hallett and baritone Matthew Gamble, while the dance evokes a ballet class, a lively disco and more indefinable interior landscapes.

 This piece is part of Analogy: A Trilogy developed by Bill T. Jones with Associate Artistic Director, Janet Wong.
 Insipired by W.G.
 Sebald’s The Emigrants, Jones continues his exploration of how text, storytelling and movement pull and push against each other and how another experience can be had through the combination and recombination of these elements.
 All three stories, while wildly different ruminate on the nature of service, duty and the question of what is a life well lived.

 Commissioned by the American Dance Festival, Dancers’ Workshop and the Executive Director’s Fund at The Joyce Theater Foundation